shindeshubhamm/contact-keeper/README.md

 ### Usage:
-Add your environment variables in 'dev.env' file (in root directory):
+Add your environment variables in 'dev.env' file (in root directory of project):
 ```env
 PORT=Your_Express_Port
 MONGODB_URI=Your_MongoDB_URI